Littlebois History, Family Crest & Coats of Arms

 Early History of the Littlebois family

 This web page shows only a small excerpt of our Littlebois research.
-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Littlebois History in all our PDF Extended History products and printed products wherever possible.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Littlebois History in all our PDF Extended History products and printed products wherever possible.

 Littlebois Spelling Variations